adrianolszewski/model-based-testing-hypotheses/README.md

 And, under normality of both distributions, the median difference = mean difference.
 Which is equal to difference in means (in the normal distribution mean=median)
 Following me?
 So actually - with just different methods - I tested the same hypotheses.
 Just indirectly.

+**AN IMPORTANT LESSON:** Having multiple options, always choose the method that alerts you that something went wrong rather than method that silently pretends nothing wrong happened and happily continues. **It's always better to have NO result rather than having WRONG result.**

+You have been warned.

 ```r
 > set.seed(1000)
 > x1 <- rnorm(100000000)